FadlieFerdiyansah/rumah-laundry/readme.md

 ## Sponsors

-Support E-Laundry by becoming a sponsor on [Saweria](https://saweria.co/andes2912).
+Support E-Laundry by becoming a sponsor on [Saweria](https://saweria.co/fadlie26).
 Your logo will show up here with a link to your website.

 ## Any Questions ?

-Please contact me on [Andri Desmana](mailto:andridesmana29@outlook.com?subject=[GitHub]%20Questesion%20Pap!Kos) or [Telegram](https://t.me/andridesmana)
+Please contact me on [Fadlie Ferdiyansah](mailto:fadlieferdiyansah26@outlook.com?subject=[GitHub]%20Questesion%20Pap!Kos) or [Telegram](https://t.me/fadlieferdiyansah)

 ## License